 Under the Illinois Marriage and Dissolution of Marriage Act (IMDMA), all marital property is divided according to a theory of equitable distribution.
 Accordingly, marital property, which includes assets as well as debts from the marriage, will be divided by the court in a way that the court determines to be equitable to both spouses.
 The court decides what an equitable distribution looks like based on a number of statutory factors in the IMDMA.

 Before the court divides marital property, it will first classify property as either marital or separate property.
 In general, any property acquired prior to the date of the marriage will typically be classified as separate or non-marital property.
 Any property acquired after the date of the marriage, unless it was a gift or an inheritance for only one spouse, will be classified as marital property.
 Only marital property is divisible in a divorce, while spouses retain separate property.

 Divorce timelines can vary based on a variety of factors, including whether or not there are minor children from the marriage, and whether the parties are expecting a contested or uncontested divorce.
 Our Oak Park divorce attorneys can say more.

 When you are considering the possibility of divorce in Oak Park, you will need to have one of our dedicated and experienced divorce lawyers near Oak Park on your side.
 Divorce cases can be extremely complicated, particularly when the spouses own assets of high value or when there are minor children from the marriage.
 One of the attorneys at our firm can begin working on your divorce case today.
-Contact the Arami Law Office to find out more about whether you are eligible for a divorce near Oak Park and what steps you will need to take in order to move forward with a petition for the dissolution of marriage.
+Contact Arami Law, Inc. to find out more about whether you are eligible for a divorce near Oak Park and what steps you will need to take in order to move forward with a petition for the dissolution of marriage.

 To request a consultation, please fill out all fields, and we will follow up with you